 Now what if I asked you, “Do you think your Amazon Echo or Google Home should be able to listen to and record your conversations?” or “Do you want the government to have access to your DNA?”
 Most people would probably say “No.”

-Data privacy is complicated and relevant to all our lives, however we don’t talk about it enough.
-So, let’s take a closer look at some real-life examples that bring the issue to the forefront.
+Let’s take a closer look at some real-life examples that bring the issue to the forefront.